rollingQP/SwitchGPUforMac/README.md

 ### Binary file

 You can download and run the binary file `chgpu`.
 In general, you can double-click it to run it.
 It may take a while to load.

+### GUI binary file

+You can download and double click to run the binary file `chgpuGUI`.
+It's very intuitive, so I don't think you need a tutorial.

 ----